Agrael11/Advent-Of-Code/README.md

    ## Contributing

-   Contributions are welcome!
+   Contributions to Launcher are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
+   If you noticed a bug in one of solutions, ot it doesn't work for your input, please let me know :)

    ## Author

-   **Agrael11**
+   **Agrael11** / **Agrael11**

    ## License